On {\Gamma}-embeddings and partial actions of function spaces: Partial actions on function spaces

 \begin{corollary} \rm{Let $\theta:G*Y\rightarrow Y$ be a nice partial action on a topological space $Y$, and let $X$ be a compact space.
 Then the following assertions hold: \begin{enumerate} \item [(i)] $Y_G$ is metrizable if and only if $C(X,Y)_G$ is metrizable. \item [(ii)] $Y_G$ is regular if and only if $C(X,Y)_G$ is regular. \end{enumerate}} \end{corollary}

 \begin{proof} (i) Suppose that $Y_G$ is metrizable.
 Since $X$ is compact, the compact-open topology on $C(X,Y_G)$ coincides with the topology induced by the uniform metric; hence $C(X,Y_G)$ is metrizable.
-Therefore, by Theorem \ref{embed}, the space $C(X,Y)_G$ is also metri\-zable.
+Therefore, by Theorem \ref{embed}, the space $C(X,Y)_G$ is also metrizable.
 Conversely, if $C(X,Y)_G$ is metrizable, then Lemma \ref{embedding} shows that $Y_G$ is metrizable as well.

 (ii) If $Y_G$ is regular, then $C(X,Y_G)$ is regular.
 Consequently, by Theorem \ref{embed}, the space $C(X,Y)_G$ is regular.
 Conversely, the regularity of $C(X,Y)_G$, together with Lemma \ref{embedding}, yields that $Y_G$ is regular. \end{proof}